PoisotLab/ms_metaweb_transfer/README.md

 ![Overview of the phylogenetic transfer learning (and prediction) of species interactions networks.
-Starting from an initial, known, network, we learn its representation through a graph embedding step (here, a truncated Singular Value Decomposition; Step 1), yielding a series of latent traits (vulnerability traits representing species at the lower trophic-level and generality traits representing species at higher trophic-levels; *sensu* @Schoener1989FooWeb);
+Starting from an initial, known, network, we learn its representation through a graph embedding step (here, a truncated Singular Value Decomposition; Step 1), yielding a series of latent traits (latent vulnerability traits representing species at the lower trophic-level and latent generality traits representing species at higher trophic-levels; *sensu*
-second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits; Step 2); we then sample from the reconstructed distribution of latent traits (Step 3) to generate a probabilistic metaweb at the destination (here, assuming a uniform distribution of traits), and threshold it to yield the final list of interactions (Step 4).](figures/figure-concept.png){#fig:concept}
+@Schoener1989FooWeb); second, for the destination species pool, we perform ancestral character estimation using a phylogeny (here, using a Brownian model for the latent traits; Step 2); we then sample from the reconstructed distribution of latent traits (Step 3) to generate a probabilistic metaweb at the destination (here, assuming a uniform distribution of traits), and threshold it to yield the final list of interactions (Step 4).](figures/figure-concept.png){#fig:concept}

 Our methodology is outlined in @fig:concept, where we provide an illustration based on learning the embedding of a metaweb of trophic interactions for